Nchetana24/nchetana_Tell-Stories-with-Data/final-project-part-two.md

 ## AI acknowledgements
 _If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._

-I used ChatGPT to paraphrase and correct grammar.
+I use ChatGPT to paraphrase and correct grammar from the my draft.